pnsn/portable_pip_squeak/README.md

 # portable_pip_squeak
-Light weight station quality assessment tool to tell if site is good for 3,4, or 6 channel site
+Light weight station quality assessment tool to tell if site is appropriate for a 3,4, or 6 channel station.

 # Overview